fau-fablab/oerp-tools/README.md

 oerp-tools
 ==========

-Hacky commandlinetools for things that should rather be [OERP](https://github.com/odoo/odoo) plugins.
+Hacky commandlinetools and a small webinterface for things that should rather be [OERP](https://github.com/odoo/odoo) plugins.

 ##Content